An Inclusive Jewish Learning Experience

-- Daily, High-Quality Jewish Education as Afterschool Enrichment
+- Daily, High-Quality Jewish Education at the core of Afterschool Enrichment

 - Children Ages 4-13 (Pre-K through 7th grade)

-- 5th-7th Grade Students Will Begin our BMitzvah Program
+- 5th-7th Grade Students in Anafim as they journey toward BMitzvah

 - Project-Based and Child-Led Learning

-- School’s Out Camps During School Vacations, Snow Days, and Early Dismissals
+- School’s Out Camps During School Closures (including Snow Days) and Perelman Jewish Day School Closures

-Our families live in and near Center City.
+Our families live in and near Center City and South Philly.
 The diversity of each of our families adds to the richness of Makom Community, whether they are lifelong Philadelphians or new to the City of Brotherly Love, born Jews or Jews by choice, single-faith or interfaith families, straight-identified or LGBT-identified, with a pet goldfish or without a pet goldfish… well, you get the idea.
 We’re eager to include families with a variety of structures, shapes, and Jewish backgrounds.

-The kids who are part of our afterschool enrichment go to public schools, charter schools, and a variety of private schools.
+The kids who are part of our Jewish Enrichment go to public schools, charter schools, and a variety of private schools.
 While at Makom Community, our students make new friends and build lasting relationships with Jewish peers and role models.
 Students also get to play and explore LOTS of ways to immerse themselves in Jewish life.